krischer/NoSweatConfigFileParser/README.md

 number_of_connections=2
 ```

-it can be used as follows
+it can be used as follows:

 ```c++
 #include <iostream>